kiratech/labs/Through-The-Looking-Glass/Observability-Prometheus-Installation.md

 ## Preparation

-The Helm chart used to intall Prometheus are available at [https://prometheus-community.github.io/helm-charts]() and can be configured locally as follows:
+The Helm chart used to install Prometheus is available at [https://prometheus-community.github.io/helm-charts]() and can be configured locally as follows:

 ```console